If you rent an apartment with a roommate, you are both likely to be on the lease. But if your roommate wants to break the lease, what can you do?

 A lease between a landlord/property manager and multiple residents typically holds each roommate jointly responsible until the lease term is completed.
 So, if one person decides to move out in between, the other individual(s) named on the lease can be held responsible for paying the rent.

 Therefore, if the rent is not paid, all of the individual(s) named in the lease could potentially have their credit damaged (assuming the Landlord obtains a judgment for non-payment of rent) regardless of whether partial payments were made.
-Thereafter, an otherwise spotless credit history might contain a permanent stain.
-Find out who is on the lease and what the terms are.

 Start by getting a request from your roommate in writing that they want to move out so this is on the record.

 If you cannot find a roommate and cannot afford to cover the rent on your own, one option is to check whether the landlord/property manager has smaller properties more suited to your lifestyle.
-In this instance, you may need to find out whether there will be any penalties for breaking the lease.

 There’s no one size fits all way to deal with a roommate moving out in the middle of a lease, but this guide should help you better manage the situation so there is minimal inconvenience to you.